-We are not taking on new clients, or looking at unsolicited new material.
+Currently a legacy agency, we are not taking on new clients, or looking at unsolicited new material for the time being.

-We manage three literary estates, and offer tailored rights consultancy services to literary executors.
+We manage various literary estates, and offer tailored rights consultancy services to literary executors.

 The Lesley Blanch archive of letters, photographs and other memorabilia is housed by the Beinecke Rare Book & Manuscript Library, Yale University, USA.
 Learn more

 Anne Sebba, author of Les Parisiennes & Georgia de Chamberet at Waterstones, Piccadilly W1, discussing Lesley Blanch's bohemian life, her 18-year marriage with diplomat-novelist Romain Gary, The Balkans, Russia and the Middle East in the 1950s & more, followed by a Q&A with the audience.

 Historian, travel writer and illustrator

 Distinguished traveller and biographer, Lesley Blanch, MBE, (1904-2007), is best-known for The Wilder Shores of Love.
 The book became an instant classic when published in 1954.
 Visit her website

 The Estate is represented by Peters Fraser & Dunlop, 55 New Oxford Street, London WC1A 1BS Tel: +44(0)20 7344 1000 Email: firstname.lastname@example.org Or contact us HERE

 The French edition, translated by Lucien d'Azay is published by La Table Ronde, Paris, under the title Croquis d'une vie de bohème.
 Figaro Littéraire — "Fine, perceptive writing."